Quoting

 Quotations are best used when used sparingly.
 A common error in many papers is the overuse of quotations.
 When a paper contains too many quotations the reader may become bored or conclude that you have no ideas of your own.
 Keep quotations short and only use them when a paraphrase would not capture the meaning or reflect the author’s specific choice of words.
 You may also wish to introduce a quote if you plan on disagreeing with the source since using the exact words helps the reader understand the differences between your position and the position in the source and helps to show that you are fairly representing the source.

-When you do decide to use quotations, make sure that you do not simply cut the words out and drop them into your paper.
+When you decide to use quotations, make sure that you do not simply cut the words out and drop them into your paper.
 You will need to give a brief introduction to the quote to let readers understand the context of the words and their relationship to your argument.
 Quotes that do not reflect the meaning of the author within the context are considered out-of-context.
 Quotes should not be used out-of-context to convey a meaning not intended by the author.
 In addition, quotes must be incorporated logically into a sequence of sentences.

-Incorrect use:
+Incorrect use

 People pay higher prices for organic food.
 “The FDA simply does not have enough agents to do thorough inspections” (Jones).

-Corrected use:
+Corrected use

 People pay higher prices for organic food.
 Jones makes a good point when he explains how really impossible it is at this time to tell whether foods are grown without certain chemicals or pesticides to justify these higher prices.
 “The FDA simply does not have enough agents to do thorough inspections” (Jones).